Rock Howard: Reception

 GameRant regarded Rock as the weakest character of Garou: Mark of the Wolves as a result of the handling of his special moves and thus called him as having one of the biggest glow ups in gaming thanks to SNK's rehandling of the character in The King of Fighters XV where he became one of the strongest members from the cast.
-In regards to Rock's story, Comic Book Resources noted that Rock's ending from Garou: Mark of the Wolves ended on a major cliffhanger and there has been a desire to continue the plot of Fatal Fury from this point.
 In a preview from Fatal Fury: City of the Wolves, Destructoid claimed he still felt like the Rock from Garou and is notable for inheriting more of Terry's moves.
 The Outer Heaven praised his reprisal of Geese's old techniques like the Reppuken but with air variations and how his Raging Storm is as iconic as Geese's.
 In regards to moves taken from Terry, the writer noted Rock took Terry's High Angle Gesyer from The King of Fighters 2002 as Terry also had replaced that with his Buster Wolf.
 Griffin Pautu voicing him in the English dub was noted to be nostalgic for Insomniac's Spider-Man.
 In regards to his role in the story, Outerheaven believed more of Rock's lore will be revealed and for this the rest of the game's cast will be important, citing Kim's sons and Gato as key figures.
 Anime News Network felt the mixture of Rock and new Terry moves like the Power Geyser helped to give the character good game design as he keeps showing signs of his father and adoptive father through his gameplay.
 In regards to the character's life, GeneracionXbox believes that his relationship with Terry is still stable despite having abandoned him favor of Kain as his uncle motivated with the idea of finding his missing mother in the end of Garou: Mark of the Wolves.
 While liking the imported moves from Garou, the writer enjoyed that Rock could now perform the Power Geyser.
 GameReactor asked Yasyuki Oda in anticipation but the planner decided to leave it ambiguous.
 Lablelling him and Terry as SNK's "biggest stars", GameRant said that Rock's design appeared to be recycled from The King of Fighters XV with few differences and enhanced.
 According to Sensatez, City of the Wolves might have a heavy emphasis about Rock's relationship with Terry, as he will try to stay loyal to his adoptive father despite having abandoned him.
 They also teased the chance of Rock and Terry becoming enemies in a tower mirroring the final fight between Terry and Geese from Real Bout Fatal Fury.